Operations#

 Broadcasting#

 The term broadcasting describes how NumPy combines arrays with different shapes during arithmetics operations.
 As mentioned above, operations on two arrays are performed in an element-by-element fashion.
-In the simplest case, the arrays must have exactly the same shape.
+In the most common case, the arrays must have exactly the same shape.

 NumPy’s broadcasting rule relaxes this constraint when the shapes of two arrays meet certain constraints.
 The simplest example occurs when an array and a scalar value are combined in an arithmetic operation.
-In this case, the scalar is stretched during the operation, so as to match the shape of the other array.
+The scalar is expanded to the shape of the array, and the operation is performed element by element.
+The general broadcasting rule is as follows.

 Scalars broadcast to any array.